Skip to Content

 If you’re seeking a dog that won’t be fighting with every other pet in the home or barking at every visitor that shows up at your door, then it’s the Labrador Retriever.

-Labradors are known to be friendly with family and with everyone else, including strangers and other pets.
+Labradors are known to be friendly with adults and with everyone else, including strangers and other pets.
 Besides, it’ll take a great deal of nagging to get a Lab angry.

 This endless Labrador patience validates the results of a study in which Labrador Retrievers were found to be the least aggressive dogs, both towards family and strangers.